 I don’t know many geeks who buy their computers at retail stores.
 It’s a lot smarter to buy online if you know what to look for.
 You’ll get better value, higher quality components, and more control over the final product.

 A fun project I did in 2004 was to build my own PC from scratch.
 I handpicked each component and ordered everything online.
 I built the equivalent of a $2000 retail PC for about $900.
-I used PriceWatch to find great deals on all the components, and I followed the step-by-step assembly instructions from My Super PC.
 I’ve been very pleased with its performance over the past couple years.

 Since technology depreciates so rapidly, and since component quality can vary widely, knowing how to buy great value at a great price is a very practical skill.
 With most rapidly advancing components like CPUs, hard drives, and video cards, there’s a fairly narrow price-performance sweet spot.
 Spend too little, and you’re throwing money away on obsolescent goods.
 Spend too much, and you’re overpaying for imperceptible performance gains.
 Decent technical knowledge can help you target those sweet spots with all your technology purchases, so you get the best bang per buck.